chris-briddock/ChristopherBriddock.ToDo/README.md

 npm run test:e2e
 ```

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.